ronzeiller/resourcespace_get_resources/README.md

 1. Simply download and put all files (including the folders) into the Resourcespace plugins folder

 2. Activate the plugin in Team Center / System setup / Manage Plugins

+What the Plugin doesn´t do:

+1. The Plugin is not tested on Windows Server.
+Especially writing folder names might be a problem. (remember the folders will be called like the collection names)

+2. There is no sanitising of Collection Names -> Folder Names